Michael Augustine (bishop): Episcopal ministry at Archdiocese of Pondicherry and Cuddalore (1992–2004)

-Post retirement
+Post-retirement

 After his retirement as Archbishop of Pondicherry and Cuddalore, Augustine stayed in his retirement home which is behind Holy Family Church, Keezhputhupattu in the outskirts of Pondicherry near Kalapet.
-During these years, Fr.A.J.C Lawrence (his nephew and clergy of Pondicherry) also helped him.
+During these years, Father A. J. C. Lawrence (his nephew and clergy of Pondicherry) also helped him.

 He composed two books of Psalms during this period namely "The Psalm of a Priest" and "The Psalm of a Bishop."

 Death and funeral

 In September 2017, he was admitted in "Be Well Hospital", Pondicherry but was later discharged and was taking rest in the Archbishop’s House.
-On 4 November 2017, the morning after he complained of uneasiness to his helper, he was rushed to the hospital where he died at 9:50 a.m. when Anandarayar completed the prayer by making the sign of the cross in the presence of Fr.A.J.C.
-Lawrence.
+On 4 November 2017, the morning after he complained of uneasiness to his helper, he was rushed to the hospital where he died at 9:50 a.m. when Anandarayar completed the prayer by making the sign of the cross in the presence of Father A. J. C. Lawrence.

 His remains were immediately embalmed in PIMS, Pondicherry and was taken first to his retirement home where Eucharist was celebrated following which his remains were brought to the Archbishop's House in Pondicherry and kept there until 6 p.m.
 His remains were then transferred to Escande Hall in Petit Seminaire Higher Secondary School, Pondicherry at 6:30 p.m. for public veneration.
 Massive crowds poured in to pay tribute and last respects.
 Archbishop George Antonysamy of Madras, Bishop Peter Abir of Sulthanpet, Bishop Antony Devotta of Trichy, Bishop Emeritus Peter Remigius of Kottar visited, prayed and paid their last respects.
 His remains remained there until 9:50 a.m. on 6 November 2017.

 Several Archbishops, Bishops, Priests, religious laity and people of other faith attended his funeral on 6 November 2017.
 The funeral procession began from Petit Seminaire School and ended in the Cathedral of Pondicherry.

 During the funeral mass, Bishop Sebastianappan Singaroyan (student of Augustine at St.Peter's Pontifical Seminary, Bangalore) preached a sermon on the sanctity, sincerity and love of Augustine and on his life of FIAT.

 After the funeral mass, Archbishop Chinnappa sung in Latin the final rites inside the cathedral.
 The eulogy was read by Archbishop Antony Pappusamy, Bishop Soundarajan, Archbishop Anandarayar, CRI President of Pondicherry, Fr.
 Arulselvam Rayappan of St. Peter's Pontifical Seminary and by the Vicar General of Madras-Mylapore Archdiocese.
-His remains were then carried to the clergy cemetery in the cathedral where his nephew A.J.C.
-Lawrence blessed the new cemetery and the remains of his uncle.
+His remains were then carried to the clergy cemetery in the cathedral where his nephew A. J. C. Lawrence blessed the new cemetery and the remains of his uncle.
 He was then laid to rest there.